idealparable/BibleQ/DidLazarusWriteJohn.md

 /11 When they heard that he was alive and had been seen by her, <b>they disbelieved</b>.

 12 After these things he was revealed in another form to two of them as they walked, on their way into the country.
-13 They went away and told it to the rest. <b?They didn’t believe them, either</b>./
+13 They went away and told it to the rest. <b>They didn’t believe them, either</b>./

 Isaiah 53:

-/<b>1 Who has believed our message?
+/<b>1 Who has believed our message?</b>
 To whom has Yahweh’s arm been revealed?
 2 For he grew up before him as a tender plant, and as a root out of dry ground.